Questions About Being Catholic?

 Rite of Christian Initiation of Adults

-R.C.I.A. meets in the Meerschaert House every Sunday Morning following the 8:30 a.m.
+R.C.I.A. meets in the Family Life Center on Sunday mornings following the 8:30 a.m.
 Mass.
 Our main study session takes place from about 9:45 to 10:45 a.m.
 From mid-October through the end of Lent, catechumens and candidates should plan to attend the 8:30 Mass; families, sponsors, and supporters may well find it equally easy to attend the 11:00 Mass.
-(If you are uncertain about times and places, please come anyway, and we will be happy to help.)
+If you are uncertain about times and places, please come anyway, and we will be happy to help.

 Calendar of Events